lsinfo3/WueWoWAS2025/_pages/phd_day.md

 Wednesday, the third day of the workshop, is organized as a PhD Day, featuring speed mentoring, tutorial-style talks, and (hands-on) experience sessions.

 ## Tutorial Schedule
-### 9:00-10:30 - Introduction to Quantum Communication using Computer Science and Performance Evaluation Methods
+### 9:00-10:30 - Introduction to Quantum Communication using Computer Science and Performance Evaluation
-**Speaker: Karim Samy Abelkhalek Elsayed, Univ.
+**Speaker: Karim Elsayed, Univ.
 Hannover**

 <div style="margin-left: 20px;">
-Details coming soon
+Quantum communication forms the foundation for connecting multiple quantum computers to collaboratively solve complex problems.
+This approach is driven by the difficulty of sustaining large-scale quantum systems.
+Unlike classical communication, quantum communication is governed by unique quantum properties, requiring fundamentally new concepts and techniques.
+In this tutorial, we will explain the core principles of quantum communication, its unique features, and evaluate the performance of the communication system for different approaches in light of these distinctive features.
 </div>

 ***